Kongsberg Gruppen: Space

 Kongsberg has for several years increased its activities in space and surveillance.
 KONGSBERG's space activities are organized under Kongsberg Defence Systems.

 In 1990, Kongsberg launched its own aerospace business unit.
 Through its subsidiaries Kongsberg Satellite Services (KSAT) and Kongsberg Spacetec in Tromsø the company is now a leader in services related to ground stations and satellites.
 Kongsberg currently operates a worldwide network of ground stations including on Svalbard and Antarctica, used by e.g. NASA and the European Space Agency (ESA).
 The acquisition of Horten-based Norspace AS 2011 consolidated space operations in Norway and contributed to KONGSBERG's commercial position within international aerospace and surveillance was strengthened.

 Kongsberg's space division is Norway's largest supplier of equipment and services to the European Space Agency (ESA).

 Kongsberg's Space & Surveillance division delivers a broad spectrum of equipment; systems and services related to space and maritime surveillance customers in more than 40 countries.
 The portfolio includes equipment and components for the European heavy-lift launcher Ariane 5, communication satellites, earth observation satellites and scientific space probes.
 The division is a supplier of satellite ground stations for downloading and processing satellite data, as well as a supplier of satellite services from ground stations at Svalbard in the Arctic, the Antarctic and numerous other locations.

 The division is also a provider of maritime domain awareness systems and control centers for maritime surveillance, where integration of terrestrial and satellite data constitutes an important component.

 Kongsberg's Space & Surveillance division is located in Kongsberg, Kjeller, Horten and Tromsø.

-Maritime

-Kongsberg's focus on maritime industries began in the early 1970s and coincided with the discovery of oil in the North Sea.
-This was also the decade in which Kongsberg positioned itself in the petroleum sector.
-Dynamic positioning (DP) and underwater installations were two areas that would prove to be crucial for the company.

-On 17 May 1977 Kongsberg's first DP-system was put into operation on board the diving support vessel Seaway Eagle.
-In 1983, KONGSBERG introduced the first diver-free underwater system for the Gullfaks field.
-It went on to operate for 20 years.

-Kongsberg Maritime

-Kongsberg Maritime is Kongsberg's largest business area.
-It is divided in three main areas: